amitaisopher/orchestra/README.md

 ### Development Guidelines

-- Follow PEP 8 style guidelines
+- Follow PEP 8 style guidelines for Python code
+- Use TypeScript for frontend development
-- Add type hints for all functions
+- Add type hints for all Python functions
 - Include docstrings for public methods
 - Write tests for new functionality
 - Update documentation as needed
+- Follow React best practices for component development
+- Use proper error handling and user feedback in the UI

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- AWS CDK team for the excellent infrastructure-as-code framework
-- AWS Lambda team for serverless compute capabilities
-- DynamoDB team for the scalable NoSQL database
-- UV team for the fast Python package manager